Billionaire Profile

 Early Life and Education

-Leon David Black was born on July 31, 1951.
-His father, Eli M. Black, was a prominent businessman.
-Leon earned a Bachelor of Arts degree in philosophy and history from Dartmouth College in 1973 and an MBA from Harvard Business School in 1975.
+Leon Black was born in New York City on July 31, 1951.
+His father, Eli M. Black, was a prominent businessman who chaired the United Brands Company.
+Leon Black received a Bachelor of Arts degree in philosophy and history from Dartmouth College in 1973 and earned an MBA from Harvard Business School in 1975.

 Rise to Success